The-Process-Foundry/SubmissionWrangler/README.md

 ### Libraries

 Rust libraries/macros that are being incubated for becoming stand-alone projects.
-Each should use [submodules|https://github.blog/2016-02-01-working-with-submodules/] once they are spun off to their own repo.
+Each should use [submodules|https://github.blog/2016-02-01-working-with-submodules/] once they are spun off to their repo.
 As Rust is a young language, having local forks of Trunk for some of the projects used can be useful to drive PRs for items not owned by the Process Foundry.

 - Grapht: An in-memory graph database that can be queried using the OpenCypher/GQL syntax